Bosung91/FSAE-High-Voltage-System-Design-and-Optimization/R26e/hv-distribution-pcb.md

 <center><i>Figure 29: HV Distribution System Requirements</i></center>

 <p style='text-align: justify'>
-Based on the system requirements shown in <i>Figure 29</i> and EV.6.6.6, fuses are added only for systems without explicit overcurrent protection.
+Based on the system requirements shown in <i>Figure 29</i> and EV.6.6.6, fuses are added only for systems without external overcurrent protection.
 The systems that require overcurrent protection are: IMD, Energy Meter, Voltage Indicator and Ready to Move PCB.
 </p>

 ### Fuse Selection